Guides

 F-Hoone (Telliskivi)

-F-Hoone is a Telliskivi classic: a relaxed restaurant/bar/cafe anchor in Tallinn’s creative district, great for an easy meal before galleries, street art, and a night out.
+F-Hoone is a Telliskivi classic: a relaxed restaurant/bar/cafe anchor in Tallinn’s creative district, great for an easy meal before galleries, street art

 place